Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_answer">

-A: The compiler has noticed that `main`, despite having `int` as its return type, doesn’t have a `return` statement.
+A: The compiler has noticed that `main`, despite having `int` as its return type, doesn't have a `return` statement.
 Putting the statement

 ```C
 return 0;
 ```

 at the end of `main` will keep the compiler happy.
-Incidentally, this is good practice even if your compiler doesn’t object to the lack of a `return` statement.
+Incidentally, this is good practice even if your compiler doesn't object to the lack of a `return` statement.

 <span class="C99Symbol"></span>

-When a program is compiled using a C99 compiler, this warning shouldn’t occur.
-In C99, it’s OK to “fall off” the end of `main` without returning a value: the standard states that `main` automatically returns 0 in this situation.
+When a program is compiled using a C99 compiler, this warning shouldn't occur.
+In C99, it's OK to “fall off” the end of `main` without returning a value: the standard states that `main` automatically returns 0 in this situation.

 </div>
 <!-- END: div -->